krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

     Under construction.
 Contributions very welcome!

-Tutorial
+Basics
 ========

 *SeismicMesh* supports the generation of both 2D and 3D meshes in either serial or parallel from seismic velocity models.
-It also supports the generation of complex mesh sizing functions that are relevant to seismological applications.

 Here I show how to build meshes from sizing functions created with the software and explain what the options mean.
 The API for serial/parallel and 2D/3D is identical.